ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 - Service 0x42 (Load and start provided Chip-8 game)

 These services are described later in this guide.

+Diagnostic services with service IDs below 0x10 are defined by the J1979 standard, and are described in :ref:`j1979`.

-The UDS implementation of RAMN ECUs is slightly simplified in order to tolerate more errors and be more beginner friendly.
+The UDS/J1979 implementation of RAMN ECUs is slightly simplified in order to tolerate more errors and be more beginner friendly.

 When you use functional addressing, you can only use Single Frame commands (payloads smaller than 7 bytes).
 When an ECU cannot process a command received with functional addressing, it will typically not answer at all.